sarah-hingorani/apple_mobility_data/README.md

 * 2021-09-20: a new version of the data was downloaded, and I also worked to refactor the code to be more general and to allow for my state to be subset from the larger file.
-* 2021-09-27: Added second script to use dplyr to tally up the count of cities and counties in a given state that have data from the different transportation types
+* 2021-09-27: Added second script to use dplyr to tally up the count of cities and counties in a given state that have data from the different transportation types, turned code into a function.